Frequently asked questions for the Registered Education Savings Plans (RESPs)

 If the beneficiary is the same individual under both plans, or the beneficiary under the originating plan is a sibling of a beneficiary under the receiving plan, no excess contributions tax would apply after the transfer.

-8(g) A subscriber is entitled to an accumulated income payment (AIP) under the plan set up for his/her son.
-Can the subscriber receive part of the AIP and transfer the balance in the plan to a plan set up for his/her daughter?
+8(g) A subscriber is entitled to an accumulated income payment (AIP) under the plan set up for their son.
+Can the subscriber receive part of the AIP and transfer the balance in the plan to a plan set up for their daughter?

 Plan Termination